keskival/turbo-pascal-experiments/BIN/README.md

 We also used this in our high school in Kurikan Yläaste, but the version they had was an older one.
 I am really grateful for Borland for releasing such a quality SDK for a price that even a kid could afford.

+VERKKO4.EXE: A kind of a finite difference method, showing how heat propagates into a network of elements.
+The center pixel is rotated at a constant speed, and spring equations are used to propagate acceleration to neighbors.